 In amongst these happy memories there are some regrets; the things that we did not do that I will desperately miss; never having had a beer together in a bar, no father and son projects undertaken, no late night chats or shared wisdom.
 In a way though this serves as a lesson to me and guides me as a father.

 Where my father and I did have a bond was in a shared love of technology.
 Shared is perhaps not an accurate description, it was his love and fervent belief in technology that was imprinted on me, as I am led to believe was imprinted on him by his father Hugh.

-Televisions were indeed available that could be hung aff yer wa’.
+Sure enough twenty five years after his death his predictions came true, televisions were indeed available that could be hung aff yer wa’.

 He was right.